softwaresaved/NGCMGSoton-2015-06-21/novice/git/02-create.md

 Once Git is configured,
 we can start using it.
-Let's create a directory for our work:
+Let's create a couple of directories for our work.
+One will represent our desktop computer, the other our laptop.

 ~~~ {.bash}
 $ mkdir desktop laptop